1901 Major League Baseball season

-The 1901 Major League Baseball season was contested from April 18 through October 6, 1901.
-It was the inaugural season for the American League (AL), with the Chicago White Stockings finishing first in league standings.
-In the National League (NL), in operation since 1876, the Pittsburgh Pirates finished atop the league standings.
+The 1901 major league baseball season was contested from April 18 through October 6, 1901.
+It was the inaugural major league season for the American League (AL) (having previously been the minor league Western League), with the Chicago White Stockings winning the AL pennant.
+In the National League (NL), in operation since 1876, the Pittsburgh Pirates won the NL pennant.
 There was no postseason.
+This was the first season of the modern era.